runledger/Runledger/automation/templates/issue_body.md

 - `evals/runledger/` (suite + one case + schema + cassette)
 - `baselines/runledger-demo.json`
-- an optional GitHub Actions workflow to run the replay check
+- an optional GitHub Actions workflow to run the replay check (manual or on PR, depending on what you prefer)

 The goal is to make agent/tool regressions visible in CI without live tool calls (record once, replay in CI).